sahib/libmunin/doc/glossary.rst

     Distance

-        A distance is the similarity of two songs or attributes **a** and **b** expressed in a number between 0.0 and 1.0.
+        A distance is the similarity of two songs or attributes **a** and **b** expressed in a number between 0.0 and 1.0, where 1.0 means maximal unsimilarity.
+Imagining a point space, two points are identical when their geometric distance is 0.0.

         The Distance is calculated by the :term:`DistanceFunction`.

     DistanceFunction